Yuchenhui/rabbitmq-mcp/README.md

 MCP is a [standardized protocol](https://modelcontextprotocol.io/) for managing context between large language models (LLMs) and external systems, such as RabbitMQ.
 It allows users to ask MCP-enabled AI agents, like Claude Desktop or Cursor, to interact with external systems using natural language.

-For example, you could ask:
+💬 Example Requests:

-`Get me the message count in the inbound signup metrics queue, and if it's over 10,000, move half of them to the metrics overflow queue.`
+> - Get me the message count in the inbound signup metrics queue, and if it's over 10,000, move half of them to the metrics overflow queue.

-or

-`Purge the outbound email deadletter queue.`
+> - Purge the outbound email deadletter queue.
+> - Check if there are any alarms triggered in the production vhost.

 These are parseable and actionable requests that an MCP client can handle with this server.
-Fancy, huh?

-> [!IMPORTANT]
-> The management plugin **must** be [enabled](https://www.rabbitmq.com/docs/management#getting-started) in your RabbitMQ instance to use this server.
-While there are many options for interacting with RabbitMQ directly via AMQP, the protocol only provides a small subset of the capabilities available through the HTTP API.

 ## Installation